amitpachange21/Snip2Text/README.md

 ## How to use
 Download the project and open the ```Snip2Text.bat``` file

+## Tips for more accuracy
+**Zoom in the text and then take screenshot**, tesseract will recognize text more accurately

 ## Gif of tool
 ![Screen2TextDemo](https://github.com/amitpachange21/Snip2Text/assets/60122094/49b82b28-1462-4d2e-976f-c7b6405f7320)

-## Tips for more accuracy
-Zoom in the text and then take screenshot, tesseract will recognize text more accurately

 > Note: some minor bugs are present